randomaccess2023/MG2023/Video 56/README.md

 # Inset plotting using Matplotlib

-In this video, I tried to show how inset plotting can be done using a very simple example with the help of __Matplotlib__ library.
-We can call a plot _inset_ when it is inserted within a larger plot.
+In this video, I tried to show how inset plotting can be done using a simple example with the help of the __Matplotlib__ library.
+We can call a plot _inset_ if inserted within a larger plot.

 You will find two figures in this directory: `Fig1.png` & `Fig2.png`.